nago3579/eventlooparticle/The Event Loop Explained.md

 ~~~javascript
 while(true){ console.log("Section is cool") }
 ~~~
 Try selecting text or clicking on buttons.
 Can't?
-Let's see why.
+Let's see why. <!-- will the above animation stop too-->

 Here is the event loop while our code is running.